Derek Mason: Auburn

 On January 7, 2021, Mason was hired as the Auburn Tigers’ defensive coordinator.

 Oklahoma State

 On January 26, 2022, it was announced that Mason was hired as the next defensive coordinator for the Oklahoma State Cowboys after the departure of previous defensive coordinator Jim Knowles.
+Mason would not return for the following season.

+Middle Tennessee

+Mason was announced as the 15th head coach of the Middle Tennessee Blue Raiders football team on December 6, 2023.
+Mason coached the Blue Raiders to a 3–9 mark in the 2024 season.

 Personal life

 Mason and his wife, LeighAnne, have two daughters, Sydney and Makenzie.
 Makenzie was a lacrosse player for the University of Florida.

-Mason is a member of Kappa Alpha Psi fraternity.